FWU-DE/fwu-kc-extensions/whitelist-authenticator/README.md

 <img src="../docs/whitelist/00_set_vidis_idp_hint.png" width="70%"/>

+If the configuration is missing or doesn't contain the configured parameter, the authenticator will look for the parameter 'kc_idp_hint'.

 ### Preparing a whitelist (JSON)

 The Whitelist will be stored as a simple JSON-Structure in a custom config property inside the Authenticator.